 USDA hardiness zones 3-7 are best suited to grow yarrow.
 Old stems and foliage will die back naturally in fall, leaving just the basal leaves which protect the crown and roots over winter.
 No additional protection is needed.

 As a drought-tolerant plant, yarrow can go several weeks without irrigation.
 You can wait until the soil is completely dry before watering.
 However, to maintain your yarrow in healthy, tip-top condition it’s best to keep the soil slightly moist.
 Water using soaker hoses managed on a timer or water by hand with a watering can or hose with the water directed at the soil.

-Yarrow does not like to have their roots permanently wet, so check soil moisture levels if plants are showing signs of stress.
+Yarrow does not like to have their roots permanently wet (remember, it’s drought-tolerant), so check soil moisture levels if plants are showing signs of stress.
 Watering is not necessary over winter.

 Yarrow is not fussy when it comes to soil type.
 It grows well in sandy, silty, loam, and clay soil as long as they are well-drained.
-Avoid overly rich soils as they encourage fast leggy growth that can’t sustain the weight of the flower heads.
+Favor even compacted clay soil over overly rich soils as they encourage fast leggy growth that can’t sustain the weight of the flower heads.
 The optimum pH for yarrow is 6 to 8.5.